slie9/Time-Series-Analysis/Time Series Analysis.md

 | lnHourlyEarn | 183     | 3.128612 | .1051165      | 2.961658 | 3.407179 |
 | lnWeeklyEarn | 183     | 6.696303 | .0897021      | 6.529039 | 6.936479 |

-With this data we can see that the maximum values for the standard variables have extreme values compared to its lowest values.
+Upon examining the data, it is observed that the standard variables have a wide range of values, with maximum values being significantly higher than their corresponding minimum values.

 Figure 1 Time Series Plots of lnTotalPriv and lnWeeklyEarn

 <img src = Images/lntsline.png>

-On the left, this time series plot shows the log transform of total private employment in Orlando-Kissimmee-Sanford area.
-We can see here there is a general an upwards trend for the most part except in early 1990s, early-mid 2000s, 2010\~, and in 2020.
-On the right is the log transform of the weekly earnings, it does not start until a bit before 2010.
-There is a decrease before 2010 before it spikes back up, and down throughout till about 2014.
-From there, the data has an increase and stays balanced until 2020, where it spikes majorly.
+The time series plot on the left shows the log transform of total private employment in the Orlando-Kissimmee-Sanford area.
+It displays a general upward trend, except for periods in the early 1990s, early-mid 2000s, 2010~, and in 2020.
+On the right is the log transform of weekly earnings, with data available only from a bit before 2010.
+The plot reveals a decline before 2010, followed by a sharp increase and subsequent fluctuation until around 2014.
+Subsequently, the data experiences a steady rise until 2020, when it registers a significant spike.

 Figure 2 ac_pac_lntotalpriv